Are you amoung five million U.S. women with Polycystic Ovarian Syndrome (PCOS)?

 PCOS Risk Factors

 Women with PCOS are also more likely to develop other health conditions, including clinical obesity, fatty liver disease, cardiac disease, and diabetes.
-According to the National Polycystic Ovarian Syndrome Association, women with PCOS constitute the largest group of women at risk for cardiovascular disease and type 2 diabetes.
+According to the National Polycystic Ovarian Syndrome Association, women with PCOS constitute the largest group at risk for cardiovascular disease and type 2 diabetes.

 PCOS Testing and Treatment Options